icinganalysis/icinganalysis.github.io/content/abstracts.md

 A Method of Calculating the Amount of Alcohol Required to Prevent Ice, and the Derivation of the Psychrometric Equation
-By J. K. Hardy of the Royal Aircraft Establishment Reports and Memoranda No. 2830  September, 1945
+By J. K. Hardy of the Royal Aircraft Establishment Reports and Memoranda No. 2830  September 1945
 Summary. - A method is given for calculating the temperature of a surface wetted either by a pure liquid, such as water, or by a mixture, such as alcohol and water.
 The method is applied to the problem of protecting, by alcohol, propellers and the induction system of the engine against ice.
 The minimum quantity of alcohol required